What’s your threshold for spending a credit inquiry?

 I like to look at this hobby as a team effort.
 And here at Pointchaser, we’ve got some real team players.

-14 responses to “What’s your threshold for spending a credit inquiry?”
+14 thoughts on “What’s your threshold for spending a credit inquiry?”

 For a checking account I would need a minimum of $300.
 Not many of them around.